rosedj1/CMSOfficeHours/Programming/ROOT/Histograms.md

 # Now you can access and modify the statsbox info.
 statsbox.GetOptStat()      # Will return something like `1111` (from ksiourmen).
 statsbox.SetOptStat(1010)  # Controls what info is displayed in statsbox.
+FIXME: broken?
 # mode = ksiourmen  (default = 000001111)
 # k = 1;  kurtosis printed
 # k = 2;  kurtosis and kurtosis error printed